AeriaVelocity/Sonic-ReVelocity/README.md

 Sonic Re;Velocity is built in Godot Engine v4.2 and is free software under the GNU General Public License 3.0, or, at your option, any later version.

+## Versions

+Sonic Re;Velocity's major versions are organised into "revolutions" - for example, versions v1.x.x are part of the "1st Revolution", versions v2.x.x are part of the "2nd Revolution", etc.

+* **0th Revolution (SAGE 2024 Demo)** - The initial version of Sonic Re;Velocity, created specifically for the Sonic Amateur Games Expo event in 2024.
+Includes the Quick Spin and Velocity State, but is limited to one short test level.
+  * **v0.1.0** - The initial version released to SAGE 2024.
+  * **v0.1.1** - Fixes an issue with high FPS counts by capping the FPS to 60 and properly tying the Velocity System to `_physics_process`.
+The actual game executable doesn't include the v0.1.1 version string, because I forgot.

 ## Techniques